 Often, it’s that he’s feeling stressed out or disrespected.
 And it’s essential you both can acknowledge where that is coming from.
 This will allow you to have an honest conversation about how to make his and your lives easier.

 Although not necessary initially, you may need to consider bringing in another person to help your husband see the error in his ways and change.

 I would first recommend confronting your husband calmly and respectfully if his behavior becomes a pattern.

-If he doesn’t listen, then consider bringing in some people who will put pressure on him to change, such as a counselor or a religious leader.
+If he doesn’t listen, consider bringing in some people who will pressure him to change, such as a counselor or a religious leader.

 Another reason why you bring in other people is for validation.

-Sometimes we’re too close to the situation and can really benefit from a third party perspective.
+Sometimes we’re too close to the situation and can benefit from a third-party perspective.

-Also, your husband may be less likely to listen to you if he thinks you’re being overly sensitive…which is why a third opinion can really help.
+Also, your husband may be less likely to listen to you if he thinks you’re overly sensitive…which is why a third opinion can help.